Remembering the Chelsea team of 96-97 that changed English football

 The first few years of the Premier League saw Chelsea establish themselves as a mid-table side, but Gullit’s move to player-manager – and the personnel changes it produced – was a turning point.

 Gullit took over from Glenn Hoddle at the start of the 1996-97 season, and within months the club had made the shift from an English club into a European one.

 Out went Paul Furlong, John Spencer and Gavin Peacock; in came Frank Leboeuf, Gianluca Vialli and Roberto Di Matteo, with Gianfranco Zola joining the squad before the turn of the year.

-It was a watershed year for the club, with a sixth-place finish and an end-of-season tally of 58 goals, their highest since Division One became the Premier League.
-In the 20 years since, they have finished lower only once.
+It was a watershed year for the club, with a sixth-placed finish and an end-of-season tally of 58 goals, their highest since Division One became the Premier League.
+In over two decades since, they have finished lower only once.

 Before the Chelsea revolution, if you spoke to someone about foreign stars in the Premier League, chances are you’d have been talking about Scandinavian internationals.

 Chelsea fielded the first ever all-foreign Premier League XI in December 1999, but three years earlier they still had a Nordic and English core.